Top 8 renovating mistakes and how to avoid them

 The character of your home whether being a Californian bungalow, a federation cottage or an 80s built home will full internal face brick walls, this should have an impact on the decisions you make about materials, windows and doors used.
 In our case, the existing home dubbed ‘the bachelor’s caravan’ was a kit home built in the 70’s and was very unusual for the surrounding suburbs.
 (Probably why it was on the market for a good year before we bought it.)
 I don’t like to say this house didn’t have any character, it had potential.
 I normally try to find 1 feature I love about the home and enhance that, in our case that was the bay window.
 Mr M wanted to get rid of it and I convinced him to keep it – plus we would have needed extra planning time to submit to council.

 So creating some character and design features is what was needed in this home to create some interest.
 We used 120mm high skirting boards in the open plan living and architraves to create more architectural depth while keeping to a restrained colour palette.
-My main aim was to create a fresh, light-filled open spaces for the new owners.
+My main aim was to create a fresh, light-filled open space for the new owners.

 6. Adding natural light.